aethercloud-ai/agentauthnz/SECURITY.md

   from agentauth.config.security_config import SecurityBuilder

   # Create client with security enabled
+  # Note: https://test.issuer.com is used as a dummy URL for documentation purposes only.
+  # In actual tests, use the AGENTAUTH_TEST_IDP_BASE_URL environment variable.
   security_config = SecurityBuilder().with_security_enabled(True).build()
   client_config = ClientBuilder().with_idp("Test IdP", "https://test.issuer.com").with_credentials("client-id", "client-secret").with_security(security_config).build()
   client = OAuth2OIDCClient(client_config)